-Today, those 1,400 pages provide us with a snapshot of American life in the first decade of the 20th century, from sheep-shearing machines and cream separators to telephones and China cabinets.
+Today, those 1,400 pages provide us with a snapshot of American life in the first decade of the 20th century, from sheep-shearing machines and cream separators to telephones and china cabinets.
 The Sears catalog tells the tale of a world — itemized.
 And starting in 1908, the company that offered America everything began offering what just might be its most audacious product line ever: houses.

 From 1908 to 1940, the Sears Modern Homes Program offered complete mail-order houses to the would-be homeowner — what would come to be called “kit homes.”
-Customers could select from dozens of different models in Sears Modern Homes Catalog, order blue-prints, send in a check, and a few weeks later everything they needed would arrive in a train car, its door secured with a small red wax seal (just like the seal on the back of a letter).
+Customers could select from dozens of different models in Sears Modern Homes Catalog, order blueprints, send in a check, and a few weeks later everything they needed would arrive in a train car, its door secured with a small red wax seal (just like the seal on the back of a letter).

-This seal was to be broken on arrival by the new owner, who would open up their boxcar to find over 10,000 pieces of framing lumber, 20,000 cedar shakes and almost everything else needed to build the home — all the doors, even the doorknobs.
+This seal was to be broken on arrival by the new owner, who would open up their boxcar to find over 10,000 pieces of framing lumber, 20,000 cedar shakes, and almost everything else needed to build the home — all the doors, even the doorknobs.

-The lumber came precut, kind of like a giant Ikea set, along with an instruction booklet.
+The lumber came pre-cut, kind of like a giant Ikea set, along with an instruction booklet.
 Sears promised that, working without a carpenter and only rudimentary skills, a person could finish their Sears mail-order home in less than 90 days.

 Sears would go on to ship out some 75,000 homes across the country.
 In so doing, they helped usher out the era of the custom site-built house, replacing it with the promise that homes could be standardized and affordable.
-Long before the advent of housing developments and the modern suburb it was the Sears kit home that gave Americans their first taste of 20th century domestic life.
+Long before the advent of housing developments and the modern suburb, it was the Sears kit home that gave Americans their first taste of 20th-century domestic life.
 But it’s also a chapter of housing history that was almost lost.

 Mailed to Order

-Sears was not the first company to offer kit homes or a mail order catalog, but it came to dominate the mail-order market in part because its founder, Richard Sears, was that kind of expert that so many people would claim to be over the course of the 20th century but very few actually were: he was a marketing genius.
-For example: according to lore, he intentionally made the Sears Roebuck catalog a little shorter and narrower than the Montgomery Ward one on the theory that it would naturally get stacked on top.
+Sears was not the first company to offer kit homes or a mail-order catalog, but it came to dominate the mail-order market in part because its founder, Richard Sears, was that kind of expert that so many people would claim to be over the course of the 20th century but very few actually were: he was a marketing genius.
+For example, according to lore, he intentionally made the Sears Roebuck catalog a little shorter and narrower than the Montgomery Ward one on the theory that it would naturally get stacked on top.

-By 1907, Sears and Roebuck was selling the then equivalent of $1.3 billion of merchandise to American families every year.
+By 1907, Sears and Roebuck were selling the then equivalent of $1.3 billion of merchandise to American families every year.
 And it’s around this time that Richard Sears saw a way to sell even more.